 Subsix, which is regarded as the first and only underwater nightclub in the world, provides a distinctive partying experience with full-throttle music, mouth-watering cuisine, exotic drinks, top-shelf wines, and magnificent views of manta rays and other colourful fish.

-One of the finest things to do in the Maldives for someone looking for a unique dining experience is to go to 5.8 Undersea.
-Take your special someone out to supper at Hurawalhi Island Resort's 5.8 Undersea Restaurant.
+One of the finest things to do in the Maldives for someone looking for a unique dining experience is to go to 5.8 Undersea Restaurant.
+Take your special someone out to supper at Hurawalhi Island Resort.
 At this one-of-a-kind underwater restaurant, 5.8 metres below sea level, you may indulge in delectable and exotic gourmet dishes.

 You may take in the stunning views of the vibrant aquatic environment while indulging in the contemporary and inventive cuisine provided here.
 Enjoying fresh seafood dishes while waving at sharks and reef fish passing by your dinner table will undoubtedly be an experience of a lifetime.